-These guidelines and other related information can be found on the GrantConnect and Community Grants Hub websites.
-Any changes to grant documentation are published on both sites and addenda 12 will be published on GrantConnect.
+These documents are found on the GrantConnect and Community Grants Hub websites.
+Any changes to grant documentation are published on both sites and addenda11 will be published on GrantConnect.
 By registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.

 Multiple applications may be submitted by a host institution in any given grant round.
-However, there can be only one application submitted per student or researcher in any given grant round.
-If you submit more than one application for the same student or researcher, the latest accepted application form will progress.
+However, there can be only one application submitted per student or principal investigator in any given grant round.
+If you submit more than one application for the same student or principal investigator, the latest accepted application form will progress.

-If successful, the ABRS will award a maximum of 3 concurrent projects to a student or researcher.
-This means that any student or researcher listed as the main researcher (that is, Principal Investigator) on any open ABRS grant, can have only 3 open grants13 with the ABRS at any one time.
-However, students and researchers may be involved in other projects as Joint Investigators, Collaborators or other project participants.
+If successful, the ABRS will award a maximum of 3 concurrent projects to a student or principal investigator.
+This means that any student or principal investigator on any open ABRS grant, can have only 3 open grants12 with the ABRS at any one time.
+However, students and principal investigators may be involved in other projects as joint investigators, Collaborators or other project participants.